colibri17/sette_mezzo/README.md

 # Solving the game
 The algorithm used to solve the game is based on reinforcement learning.
 Specifically, policy iteration is implemented.
 Policy iteration is composed by two steps:
-* *Policy evaluation*, which finds the value of each state according to the current policy.
+* *Policy evaluation*, which identify the value of each state basing on the current policy.
   This step is performed by using dynamic programming.
 All the states are evaluated by using the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation) which is based on the action, the next state value, the immediate reward obtained, and the discount factor.
   The reward gained by the player differs depending on the player choice: